contiv-experimental/demo/cc/README.md

 #### Step 3: Setup the demo configuration

-Create a cfg.yaml file under ~/demo/cc with right information for your setup
+Create a cfg.yaml file under ~/demo/cc with right information for your setup.
+Use extras/sample_cfg.yml as template.
+Here is a sample configuration file:

 ```
 ## Connection Info